amclark42/a-form-of-resistance/notes_a-form-of-resistance.md

 It's worth noting that, while most modern browsers have these tools, the names of these tools, and how you get to them or use them, may be different.

-Now, I'd like everyone to take 3 to 5 minutes to visit a web page with a form.
+Now, I'd like everyone to take about 3 minutes to visit a web page with a form.
 Try using your browser's developer tools to examine what the form looks like under the hood.
 Click around, try moving your mouse around the interface and see what happens.
 (If you're using Safari, you're going to need to turn on the developer tools first.)
 In the meantime, I'll drink some water and catch up on chat.

-**After 5 minutes:** It's been 5 minutes, how is everyone doing?
+**After 3 minutes:** It's been 3 minutes, how is everyone doing?
 Does anyone have any questions or comments about what they're seeing?

-**After questions or 8 minutes:** Okay y'all, let's gather back in the Zoom call.
+**After questions or 5 minutes:** Okay y'all, let's gather back in the Zoom call.
 I want to show you two techniques in this Inspector tool.
 The Inspector doesn't just *show* you how the browser interprets the HTML, it lets you *change* the page in your browser.
 When you're navigating through this HTML tree, you can right-click or <kbd>Ctrl</kbd>-click on any element and edit it.
 You can also double-click to change certain values.

 Here is a web form that I created.
 Let's Inspect the text box where I'm supposed to fill in my name.
 I do that by putting my cursor over the text field, right-clicking, and choosing the "Inspect" option at the bottom.
 Now we can see that the text box corresponds to an HTML "input" element.
 The "input" element has an *ID* of "input-name", and a *name* of "fname".
 It's the "text" *type* of input, and it's required.